spawnmarvel/quickguides/amqp/Readme.md

 <details><summary>Management SSL</summary>
 <p>
-when you visit the URL you get an error in the log
+When you visit the URL from a browser you get an error in the log or many

 2022-09-20 12:41:18.195000+02:00 [notice] <0.670.0> TLS server: In state wait_finished received CLIENT ALERT: Fatal - Certificate Unknown